 Nam Narim comes from a long family line of esteemed Cambodian classical dancers.
 Narim began her classical training at the age of nine.
-She completed the Secondary School of Fine Arts in 2000 and received her BA in choreographic arts from the Royal University of Fine Arts in Phnom Penh in 2004.
-She continued her studies at the Korean National University of Arts where she graduated in 2009 with a master’s degree in choreography.
-She is currently a member of the Cambodian National Theatre troupe, Ministry of Culture and Fine Arts while being also part of the artistic leadership team at Amrita Performing Arts, a contemporary dance and production company based in Phnom Penh.
-Narim has performed in a number of new works of contemporary dance and was a featured dancer in CRACK – a new work of Cambodian contemporary dance by German choreographer Arco Renz that was awarded the 2012 ZKB Patronage Prize in Zurich Switzerland in September 2012.
-She is also a performer in PERSPHONE, an opera production directed by the renowned American stage director Peter Sellars in Madrid, Spain; Aix en Provence and Lyon, France, respectively in 2012, 2015, and 2016.
-Narim has choreographed works at Amrita Performing Arts’ Contemporary Dance Platform in Cambodia, at LASALLE College of the Arts in Singapore, and in the International Young Choreographers Project in Taiwan.
+She completed the Secondary School of Fine Arts in 2000 and received her BA in Choreographic Arts from the Royal University of Fine Arts in Phnom Penh in 2004.
+She continued her studies at the Korean National University of Arts where she graduated in 2009 with a Master’s degree in Choreography.
+She is currently a member of the Cambodian National Theatre troupe, Ministry of Culture and Fine Arts.
+Narim has performed in a number of new works of contemporary dance with Amrita Performing Arts and was a featured dancer in Stravinsky’s Persephone directed by Peter Sellars at the Teatro Real in Madrid, Spain.
+Narim was a featured dancer in CRACK – a new work of Cambodian contemporary dance by German choreographer Arco Renz that was awarded the 2012 ZKB Patronage Prize in Zurich Switzerland in September 2012.
+Recently, Narim has been selected to participate in the 2013 Young Choreographers Project in Kaohsiung, Taiwan.